apache/hadoop/hadoop-hdds/docs/content/interface/OzoneFS.md

 ozone sh bucket create /volume/bucket
 {{< /highlight >}}

-Once this is created, please make sure that bucket exists via the _list volume_ or _list bucket_ commands.
+Once this is created, please make sure that bucket exists via the _volume list_ or _bucket list_ commands.

 Please add the following entry to the core-site.xml.